 And with the departure of most tourists, it’s a pleasure to explore Old Town, the historic settlement from 1769 that harkens back to San Diego’s rich Mexican heritage.

 San Diego is a great California destination in spring and fall, even though everyone heads here in summer.
-A fall hike in scenic Torrey Pines State Park is always a good idea, with its epic panoramic ocean views.
+A hike in scenic Torrey Pines State Park is always a good idea, with its epic panoramic ocean views.

 If you have more time, shop the tony seaside community of La Jolla, golf, or explore Coronado Island, conveniently across the bay.